 10.4.1 General

-An IOPS MC connectivity function can provide support for group communications based on MBMS transmissions.
-MBMS transmissions can be used for the downlink delivery of MC service application signalling and media to the MC service UEs over MBMS bearers.
+An IOPS MC connectivity function can provide support for group communications based on broadcast/multicast transmissions.
+Broadcast/multicast transmissions can be used for the downlink delivery of MC service application signalling and media to the MC service UEs over broadcast/multicast session (e.g., MBMS bearers in EPS, MBS session in 5GS).

-The use of MBMS transmissions in the IOPS mode of operation are based on the related information flows and procedures specified in 3GPP TS 23.280 [3], 3GPP TS 23.379 [5], and 3GPP TS 23.282 [6].
+The use of broadcast/multicast transmissions in the IOPS mode of operation are based on the related information flows and procedures specified in 3GPP TS 23.280 [3], 3GPP TS 23.379 [5], 3GPP TS 23.282 [6], and 3GPP TS 23.289 [23289].

 10.4.2 Information flows

-10.4.2.1 MapIOPSGroupToBearer (IP connectivity functionality)
+10.4.2.1 MapIOPSGroupToNetworkSession (IP connectivity functionality)

-Table 10.4.2.1-1 describes the information flow to associate a group session based on the IP connectivity functionality to an MBMS bearer.
+Table 10.4.2.1-1 describes the information flow to associate a group session based on the IP connectivity functionality to a broadcast/multicast session.
 It is sent from the IOPS MC connectivity function to the MC service client.

-Table 10.4.2.1-1: MapIOPSGroupToBearer (IP connectivity functionality)
+Table 10.4.2.1-1: MapIOPSGroupToNetworkSession (IP connectivity functionality)